 (d) moneys borrowed by the AK Reserve Minister under section 44;

-(e) moneys advanced to the Fund under the authority of section 45;
+(e) moneys advanced to the Account under the authority of section 45;

-(f) any other moneys lawfully made available to the Fund.
+(f) any other moneys lawfully made available to the Account.

+[Section 42 amended by No. 77 of 2006 s.
+17.]

-43. Amounts to be charged to the Fund
+43. Amounts to be charged to the Account

-(1) The following are to be charged to the Fund —
+(1) The following are to be charged to the Account —

-(a) the expenses of administering the Fund and the provisions of this Act relating to the Fund;
+(a) the expenses of administering the Account and the provisions of this Act relating to the Account;

 (b) all costs and expenses incurred under this Act in planning, undertaking, promoting and coordinating the redevelopment of the Perry Lakes land including, without limiting the foregoing, the costs and expenses of —